SysKitTeam/docs-trace/configure-syskit-trace/home-screen.md

 ---
-title: Backstage Screen
+title: Home Screen
 description: >-
-  This article describes the available SysKit Trace Backstage actions and when to use them.
+  This article describes the available SysKit Trace Home Screen actions and when to use them.
 author: Vinko Bedek
 date: 1/16/2017
 ---

-# Backstage Screen
+# Home Screen

-The Backstage Actions view is a set of commands that can be used to quickly approach major SysKit Trace options.
+The Home Screen is a set of actions that can be used to quickly approach major SysKit Trace options.

 The following options are available: